mwvgroup/Photometric-Classification/README.md

 ## Todo:

 - SNCosmo will raise occasional warnings about poor fits, bad S/N, and dropped bands.
-These warnings are currently being logged but otherwise ignored and need to be handled correctly.
+These warnings are currently being logged but otherwise ignored and need to be considered more in depth.

 - If a redshift for a supernova is not available, SNCosmo is instructed to fit for the redshift.
 A prior needs to be provided for the redshift.